 About one in 20 men develop Peyronie’s at some point in their lives.
 The exact cause of Peyronie’s disease is unknown.

-The disease becomes severe enough to inhibit intercourse in only 1 percent to 2 percent of men.
+The disease becomes severe enough to inhibit intercourse in only 1% to 2% of men.
 Physicians typically intervene only in those cases.

-Surgery is a possible treatment in some cases, Dr. Berglund says.
+Surgery is a possible treatment in some cases.
 Doctors also sometimes use a penile prosthetic to treat the condition.
 Incision of plaque from the penis is another type of treatment, he says.

 While Peyronie’s gets somewhat more likely to occur with age, men in any stage of life may develop the condition, Dr. Berglund says.